10 Things to See and Do in Budapest As a Solo Traveler

 Fisherman’s Bastion first opened in 1902 and was built to celebrate the 1000th birthday of the Hungarian state.
 It’s located on the Buda side of Budapest and is the perfect place to enjoy views across the Danube of Pest.

 One of the most impressive views from the Bastion is the views of the Hungarian Parliament Building.
 I recommend visiting both during the day, and at night when Parliament is all lit up.
-Entrance to Fisherman’s Bastion is free and is generally open from 9 am-11 pm.
+Entrance to Fisherman’s Bastion is free and is open 24-hours/day.

 2. Walk Across the Széchenyi Chain Bridge